Sync — done right

 2. The materialized tree and the .md are projections.
 Both can be thrown away.
 If your sidecar is lost, outl doctor regenerates it from the op log.
 If your .md is deleted, the op log still has every block.

 3. Markdown on disk is clean.
 No id::, no HTML comments, no YAML frontmatter delimiters.
-Block IDs live in .foo.outl (a JSON dotfile).
+Block IDs live in pages/foo.outl (JSON, next to the .md, not dotted — iCloud Documents skips dotted paths when syncing across devices).
 When you edit pages/foo.md externally, outl’s 3-level matching algorithm reconstructs which block had which ID.

 The pieces that make this work: